 Do you want to remove robots.txt from WordPress?
 The robots.txt file is essential for blocking search engine bots from indexing specific pages of your website.
 But if it is not configured correctly, this may cause problems for your site, so you may need to remove it.

-So before we dive in with the process of removing it, you need to have a clearer understanding of the robots.txt file and why you may need to remove it.
+Before we dive into removing it, you need a clearer understanding of the robots.txt file and why you may need to remove it.

 Table of contents